Tan Siew Sin: Early life

-The only son of Malaysian statesman and MCA founder Tan Cheng Lock, Tan Siew Sin was born on 21 May 1916 in Malacca.
-He was of Baba heritage and did not speak Mandarin.
-He was educated at Malacca High School in Malacca and then at Raffles College in Singapore.
-Before then, he was also sent by his father to a Girls School, that is Suydaim Girls School which is now the Methodist High School.
+Tan was born in Malacca on 21 May 1916 as the only son of Malaysian statesman and Malayan Chinese Association (MCA) founder Tan Cheng Lock.
+Of Peranakan heritage, he did not speak Mandarin.
+He was educated at Malacca High School and later studied at Raffles College in Singapore.
+Tan was also a cousin of Goh Keng Swee, who would later become a key architect of Singapore's economic development and serve in several important ministerial roles, including Minister for Finance and Minister for Defence.
+Despite their familial ties, Tan and Goh became political opponents during the period of Singapore's merger with and subsequent separation from Malaysia.

 In 1935, he felt ill and was diagnosed as having tuberculosis.
 He fully recovered after an operation in Switzerland for treatment.
 Three years later, he moved on to his higher education in the field of law in England.
 He never completed his legal studies.
-Fearing an outbreak of war in Europe, in July 1939 Tun Tan Cheng Lock ordered him and his two sisters to leave London and return to Malacca.
-On Sept 1, 1939, Hitler invaded Poland, an event that marked the start of World War II.
+Fearing an outbreak of war in Europe, in July 1939, his father ordered him and his two sisters to leave London and return to Malacca.
+On 1 September 1939, Adolf Hitler invaded Poland, an event that marked the start of World War II.
 For this reason, He studied only one year of law.
-He returned from London to take over the family's plantation business in 1939.
+He returned from London to take over the family's plantation business that year.